Mathematics: Optimal Cycle Tour Network

 Distance table between each point

 I proceeded to omit each node in turn to find the minimum connector, the minimum connector rule.
 Each node that was left out was later joined by an arc to and from the node.
 If a tour is formed then it is the best solution.
-Consequently, not all is what it seems as this text has been ripped from Nahoo at nahoo.net.
+Generally, if you are marking this as original material, you should know it has been replicated from Nahoo at nahoo.net.
 Normally the solution is more than this number and the highest minimum connector is taken to be the lower bound for where the solution may lie.

 Omitted nodeMin conn.MinusTotal